-Google SWOT Analysis & Recommendations
+Google (Alphabet) SWOT Analysis

-Google’s Strengths (Internal Strategic Factors)
+Google’s Strengths (Internal Factors)

 1. High value and strong image of the Google brand